Benchmade Infidel Review

-The Benchmade Infidel features a black anodized, machined 6061 T-6 aluminum handle with a removable pocket clip.
-Benchmade has also released other handle colors, including an olive drab handle instead of the standard black handle.
+The Benchmade Infidel features a black anodized, machined 6061 T-6 aluminium handle with a removable pocket clip.
+Benchmade has also released other handle colours, including an olive drab handle instead of the standard black handle.

 Generally speaking, one of the benefits that OTF knives bring over their folding counterparts is the excellent handle grip that can be achieved and the Infidel doesn’t disappoint here.
 It’s a refined balance between comfort and grip.